In a First-Party Dram Shop Case, It's Important to Investigate the Bar

-Often, one of the best allies in helping us learn about the past misconduct of bars are the bar's former employees.
+Often, some of our best allies in helping documenting a licensed alcohol vendor's past misconduct are its former employees.
 When we pursue a case against the bar, former staff members often come out of the woodwork to reveal the bar's secrets.
 It is often shocking just how lawless some bars and restaurants are.

 Ultimately, a claim must be filed.